Mordechai Hod: Biography

-In April 1973, Hod stepped down, just 6 months prior to the 1973 Yom Kippur War.
+In February 1973, Hod gave the order to shoot down Libyan Arab Airlines Flight 114, a Libyan airliner that had strayed into the airspace of the Israeli-occupied Sinai Peninsula and had been identified as a potential threat, which resulted in international opprobrium.
+In April 1973, he stepped down, just 6 months prior to the 1973 Yom Kippur War.
 Because of the war he was quickly recalled to act as the Air Force advisor to Maj.
 Gen. Yitzhak Hofi, who was then in charge of Israeli Northern Command.
 Before moving into the private sector Hod had one more stint in government, tasked with developing defense projects as an assistant to the Defense Minister.
-During his military career, Hod met and married an IAF sergeant, Penina.
-They had three children; two sons and one daughter.
+During his military career, Hod met and married a female soldier, Pnina.
+They had three children; sons Yossi and Yuval and daughter Nurit. and one daughter.

 With his military career over, Hod entered the civilian aviation market in 1975 by founding CAL Cargo Air Lines.
 He served as its president until 1977, when he left to become president of El Al, the Israeli national airline, a position he would hold to 1979.
-Hod later was appointed chairman of the main aerospace manufacturer in Israel, Israel Aircraft Industries.
-He died on 29 June 2003.
+Hod was appointed chairman of the main aerospace manufacturer in Israel, Israel Aircraft Industries, in 1987.
+He resigned from the poition in 1993.

+Hod died on 29 June 2003 at the age of 76 after a long illness.